abiyug/tstodfpkg/README.md

 ## 6 2001     Q2 3235.753
 ```
 ### Use case & vignette
+- To install the vginettes from github from R console `devtools::install_github("abiyug/tstodfpkg", build_vignettes = TRUE)` and launch it with `vignette("tstopkg-use-case", package = "tstodfpkg)`

-You can read the use case as pdf
+- You can read the use case as pdf in the vignette direcotry by following
 ```r
 locate <- find.package("tstodfpkg")
 paste0(locate,"/vignettes")